hf-007/hello-world/README.md

 # hello-world
-このリポジトリは GitHub Flow を実行するためのリポジトリです
+This repository is for running GitHub Flow

-私は北九州に住んでいます
+I live in Kitakyushu